josephbrimeyer/fitness-tracker/README.md

 [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)
 [![Only 32 Kb](https://badge-size.herokuapp.com/Naereen/StrapDown.js/master/strapdown.min.js)](https://github.com/Naereen/StrapDown.js/blob/master/strapdown.min.js)

-# Burger Time
+# Fitness Tracker

 ## Description

-Burger-time is an application that allows a user to add burgers to a list.
-The burgers are seperated by ready to consume and comsumed.
-The burgers and their status are persistant between sessions.
+Fitness Tracker is an application that allows a user to create workouts, continue workouts, and complete workouts.
+The data is saved to a database using MongoDB Atlas.
+The application stores the data and compiles stats on the dashboard.

 ## Table of Contents